salt-formulas/salt-formula-octoprint/README.rst

 Octoprint formula
 =================

-The responsive web interface for 3D printer
+The snappy web interface for your 3D printer.

 Sample pillars